Ercole28/Ercole28/README.md

 ## 🌱 Currently Learning

-In addition to diving deep into Laravel 10 and Vue.js 3, I'm also actively expanding my skills by learning React and Node.js.
+In addition to diving deep into React.js and Node.js , I'm also actively expanding my skills by learning Laravel 10 and Vue.js 3.
 By incorporating these technologies into my professional development, I am equipping myself to build a wide range of robust and scalable web applications.

 ## 🚀 Goals